Eaglestrike/114_code_docs/source/docs/introduction/prerequisites.md

 - Know how the games work
 	- Autonomous, Teleop

-**Knowing calculus is helpful but not necessary**
+Knowing calculus is helpful but **not necessary**

+> [!Keep in mind]
-Keep in mind anything you don’t know can pretty easily be found online, especially for syntax stuff and coding concepts.
+> Anything you don’t know can pretty easily be found online,
+> especially for syntax stuff and coding concepts.
+>
+> [!That being said...]

-That being said, these docs are written with the assumption the reader understands everything mentioned at a very basic level.
+> These docs are written with the assumption the reader
+> understands everything mentioned at a very basic level.